timpaul/gds-marp-deck/PITCHME.md

 - the same markdown could be used to publish other formats
 - the markdown could be generated from dynamic data

-What else can it do?
+## What else can it do?

 You can even add slides notes using markdown comments.

+Press 'p' to open presenter view.

 <!-- Here are the slide notes for this slide -->